-City Vision University was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+City Vision University was not ranked in College Factual's 2024 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 If you are worried about getting into City Vision University, don't be.
 The school has a liberal open admissions policy, which means you only need to meet basic requirements in order to be admitted.
 Still, be sure to submit a complete application and provide any other requested materials.

 At City Vision University, the student to faculty ratio is an excellent 7 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 City Vision University has a freshmen retention rate of 100%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

 During the 2017-2018 academic year, there were 99 undergraduates at City Vision University with 24 being full-time and 75 being part-time.